 LRO stands for Lunar Reconnaissance Orbiter.
 It is a robotic spacecraft that is orbiting, or flying around, the moon.
 It is taking pictures and gathering information about the moon's surface.
 LRO launched in June 2009.

 How Will LRO Study the Moon?

-Part of LRO's goal is to find safe landing sites on the moon for future human missions.
-LRO will also look for natural resources that people living on the moon could use.
-The spacecraft will study radiation on the moon and how it might affect people.
+Part of LRO's goal is to find safe landing sites on the moon.
+LRO will also look for natural resources and study radiation.

 LRO will help create maps of the entire lunar surface.
 It will search for ice and frost at the moon's poles.
 Water ice can be used for many things including rocket fuel.
 To search for water ice, the spacecraft will take pictures of shadowed areas of the moon that are lit only by starlight.

 A telescope nicknamed CRaTER will measure the amount of radiation on the moon.
-Scientists will then be able to figure out how the radiation will affect people.
-The results could help NASA find ways to keep astronauts safe while on the moon.
+Another instrument will measure the temperatures on the moon.